Ceepee and the Fish Camp

 Dakelh translations by Edith Frederick

-Ceepee and the Fish Camp tells the story of Ceepee, a young Lheidli girl, and her family through the seasons as they travel around their territory gathering food and resources.
+Ceepee and the Fish Camp tells the story of Ceepee, a young Lheidli girl, and her family as they travel around their territory gathering food and resources through the seasons.

-This work incorporates Dakelh vocabulary words from Lheidli Elder Edith Frederick.
+This work incorporates Dakelh vocabulary words from Lheidli Elder Edith Frederick; her voice can be heard in the audio clips below.

 Dakelh Vocabulary & Pronunciation Guide